feyzijan/MineRescueBot/README.md

  This overflow can be configured by setting the maximum memory size approriately.

+## Meeting Challenge Brief Objective
+We believe we have met all the objectives of the challenge bried outlined below.

 ## Challenge brief

 Develop an autonomous robot that can navigate a "mine" using a series of instructions coded in coloured cards and return to its starting position.
 Your robot must be able to perform the following: